 The breakfast area is spacious and lots of places to sit down along the big floor to ceiling windows with a partial view of the airport.
 As for breakfast, it is the usual setup as you know it from a Hyatt Place.
 A big U-shaped buffet area serves the breakfast buffet.
 One thing I kinda found odd was that they have the peanut butter in a huge glass jar rather than small individual packages.
 A few days into my stay they changed from serving jelly and peanut butter in jars to the pre-packed portions you are used to.
 The breakfast buffet comes with a lot of different fruits as well.

 Coffee is located adjacent to the buffet area along the wall.
 Unfortunately here as well, they only serve half & half creamer and no flavored creamers for the coffee.
 Breakfast is for free for World of Hyatt members.
-If you are not a member, just sign up really quick any time during your stay.
-You don’t need to have any tier level to get free breakfast, just a loyalty account number and have it added to your reservation.
+If you are not a member, just sign up really quickly at any time during your stay.
+You don’t need to have any tier level to get free breakfast, just a loyalty account number, and have it added to your reservation.
 You will thank me later for earning points with this stay, as Hyatt has some great properties to redeem your points at.
 On the contrary, is anyone checking it?
 Probably not, but let’s just be all honest and follow this simple rule.

 The Gallery Menu is open 24/7 and has a good selection of snacks salads and bigger bites.
 Grab a beer or wine at the bar and have a relaxing evening.
-Service in the gallery was good despite that they had a whole group in having dinner all at once.
+Service in the gallery was good despite that they had a whole group of people having dinner all at once.
 I ordered a burger and the “Pulled Pork Mac & Cheese”.
 The combination of pulled pork and mac & cheese is amazing and it tasted great.
 Not so much for the burger.
 It tasted dry and the mixed up my order as I ordered without tomatoes and guess what was on the burger?

 The Hyatt Place Airport East is perfect for a stay before or after a flight.
 The free shuttle service will pick you up at the airport and drop you at the hotel.
-Pick up is located at the Miami International Airport outside gates 5, 14, 24 and 33.
+Pick up is located at the Miami International Airport outside gates 5, 14, 24, and 33.
 Parking here will cost you $20/per night for valet and self-parking.
 The covered lot underneath the building is actually the place where valet would park your car, but they didn’t seem to have a problem to let anyone in to park here.
 Considering the price, it doesn’t matter either, as both cost the same per night.
 As the hotel is located on a small one-way side road, you have to circle around to get back on LeJeune Road, which will take you to pretty much anywhere you have to go.
 If you are trying to stay in Miami without renting a car, this is the wrong place.
-Good locations would be hotels in Miami Beach or Downtown Miami because they have easy access to public transportation, less traffic to get to a place or back and cheaper fares because of distance.
+Good locations would be hotels in Miami Beach or Downtown Miami because they have easy access to public transportation, less traffic to get to a place or back, and cheaper fares because of distance.

 Staff interaction was great as well as their service.
 They could have been a little bit more attentive sometimes but overall nothing to complain about.
 The hotel and rooms are very clean and organized.